-There is a $50 bond that will be held until you return all the equipment.
+There is a $50 bond that will be held until you return all the equipment, as well as $50 a day hire fee.
 This covers minor damage, but not the full cost of the equipment so you may be asked to cover any extra costs if equipment is returned damaged.

 Space and rooms for meetings or events can be booked free of charge, they are: